 On the other hand, a number of accounts (for example, of officers serving in the Middle East in 1943 and Far East in 1944) note that personal diaries were not permitted to servicemen.
-Doug Winton reports that he only heard about the diary ban when posted to Bangkok from November 1945 to March 1946, for which period he duly stopped keeping his own journal.
+The late Doug Winton reported that he only heard about the diary ban when posted to Bangkok from November 1945 to March 1946, for which period he duly stopped keeping his own journal.
 Wherever and whenever this rule may have been documented, aircrew and groundcrew alike were either unaware of it or simply ignored it and in some number—adding much to the Squadron story in the process.

 JA Burrage RAAF Diary & Letters transcript 1941—1942

 RN Dagnall Diaries 1941, 1942—1943

 RJ Dudman Diary transcript 1941 (Ch XXV Dunnet Blenheim Over the Balkans)